tomit4/vue_presentation/README.md

 And here we see how VueJS's API gives access to static properties passed down to its Child Components.
-On lines 2-4, we see the simple `defineProps()` method being invoked, with the TypeScript definition of the msg property showing the expectation of a `string` type.
-On line 9, we see `handlebar` or `ejs` style syntax found in many Libraries, encapsulating our `msg` property, which indeed, renders out the `You did it!` text of our introduction page.
-We of course, could change this, and upon save, our dev server would then refresh our browser (probably through a websockets interface), to reflect our change, but we've all seen that, let's write some code that actually will emit an event back up to our App.vue component, and render some text back on our Home component.
+On lines 2-4, we see the simple `defineProps()` method being invoked, with the TypeScript definition of the `msg` property showing the expectation of a `string` type.
+On line 9, we see some "handlebar" style curly braces encapsulating our `msg` property, which indeed, renders out the `You did it!` text of our introduction page.
+We of course, could change this, and upon saving our new text, the Vite dev server would then refresh our browser (through Vite's ESM bundled server), to reflect the change, but we've all seen that and I'd rather us do something a bit more hands on, so let's write some code that actually will emit an event back up to our App.vue component, and render some text back on our Home component.

 First we'll need a button that emits our event.
 Within our `<HelloWorld.vue>` component, we'll write in a simple button that uses Vue's `$emit()` syntax to